denisebitca/lowf/README.md

 The message type is exclusively for system broadcasts and personal messages, both of which are implemented in the backend and accounted for in the frontend, but currently, there is no way to actually trigger these functions - they are meant to be used in an administrative panel once I get around doing so.

+### Stress test with more than 4 people

+Title is self explanatory.
+I don't have the slightest clue on how to get more than 4 people to test the service out simultaneously.

+### Interest pairing

+Add interests and allow users with similar interests to connect with each other.